superjuyeon/Dream_AI_Audiomodel/README.md

 # COVID Audio Model
 ### 1. Data Preprocessing
 a) Remove bad data
-If the audio file is empty, or other sound is recorded, remove it.
+If the audio file is empty, or other sound is recorded.

 b) Data partitioning
 Due to lack of data files, separate cough data once or twice and add them to data.